 Very simple to make, these tomatoes yield such a great flavour.
 Of course, you can toss these roasted tomatoes in a salad, or top a goat cheese crostini with them, but I opted to toss them with some pasta and fresh basil. #delicious!

-I can’t finish up this post without a big Thank You to Tracy for sharing her garden’s bounty with us.
+One last thing, Dear Reader, I cannot possibly finish up this post without a big Thank You to Tracy for sharing her garden’s bounty with us.
 Thank you, Tracy!
 Did I mention she also gave us a selection of kale and swiss chard?
 I hope we’re still on her friend’s list next summer as well. 😉

 - 3 tablespoons olive oil